pragdave/earmark/README.md

 Please check from where the generated text you want to correct comes from and then change the source.

-After accepting the PR we will regenerate the `README.md` (which can do too, if you want to check the result of course).
+After accepting the PR we will regenerate the `README.md` (which you can do too, if you want to check the result of course).

 ## Author